 Working remotely comes with all the usual things like emailing people, participating in crowded Zoom calls, sending faxes, doing the laundry, sitting in bed, sneaking a beer, and not wearing pants…sound familiar?
-Let’s just say that it takes a whole lot of self-determination to keep productive, excited, and challenged when you’re all alone, surrounded by your own things, in a place that used to be your refuge away from work.
+Let’s just say that it takes a whole lot of self-determination to keep productive, engaged, and challenged when you’re all alone, surrounded by your own things, in a place that used to be your refuge away from work.

 So, how can you keep focused at home?
 Let us help you out.
 If you’re struggling with keeping on task, these tips will make your life easier.